エピソード

 This is your Enterprise Quantum Weekly podcast.

-Thank you for listening to Enterprise Quantum Weekly.
-If you have questions or topics you want discussed on air, email me at leo@inceptionpoint.ai.
-Remember to subscribe to Enterprise Quantum Weekly.
-This has been a Quiet Please Production.
-For more information, check out quietplease.ai.
+Thank you for joining me on Enterprise Quantum Weekly.
+If you’ve got questions or have a quantum topic burning in your mind, send me a note at leo@inceptionpoint.ai.
+Don’t forget to subscribe, and remember, this has been a Quiet Please Production.
+For more, check out quietplease.ai.
+Stay entangled, everyone.

 For more http://www.quietplease.ai